Arlington Hambright

-Arlington Hambright (born January 30, 1996) is an American football guard for the Indianapolis Colts of the National Football League (NFL).
-He played college football at Colorado.
+Arlington Hambright (born January 30, 1996) is an American professional football guard.
+He played college football for the Colorado Buffaloes.
+He has been a member of the Chicago Bears, New England Patriots, Indianapolis Colts, Houston Texans and Tennessee Titans.

 College career

 After graduating Belleville as a no-star recruit, Hambright played his first two years of college football at Garden City Community College.
 He then transferred to Oklahoma State, where he redshirted a year and had a year cut short due to injury.
 Hambright played his final season of college at Colorado.

 Professional career

 Chicago Bears

-Hambright was drafted by the Chicago Bears in the seventh round (226th overall) of the 2020 NFL Draft, previously acquired from the Las Vegas Raiders as part of the blockbuster Khalil Mack trade that sent two first round picks (Josh Jacobs and Damon Arnette) to the Raiders.
+Hambright was selected by the Chicago Bears in the seventh round (226th overall) of the 2020 NFL draft, previously acquired from the Las Vegas Raiders as part of the blockbuster Khalil Mack trade that sent two first round picks (Josh Jacobs and Damon Arnette) to the Raiders.
 He signed a four-year rookie contract with the team on July 21.
-He made his NFL debut for Special Teams against the New Orleans Saints in Week 8.
-He made his first NFL start the following week against the Tennessee Titans.
+Hambright made his NFL debut on special teams against the New Orleans Saints in Week 8, and made his first NFL start the following week against the Tennessee Titans.
+He appeared in nine games during the 2020 season.

 On August 31, 2021, Hambright was waived by the Bears and re-signed to the practice squad the next day.